 Club: FC Baltika Kaliningrad | Opening: 2018 | Capacity: 35,212 seats

 Kaliningrad Stadium, also known as the Arena Baltika, is a newly opened stadium in the city of Kaliningrad.
 It was built to be one of the playing venues of the 2018 World Cup and the new home of FC Baltika, who previously played at the modest Baltika Stadium.

 Construction of Kaliningrad Stadium started in September 2015, making it the last Russia World Cup to get under way.
 Delays had plagued the project, caused by financial difficulties and the bankruptcy of the company responsible for the design.

-During the World Cup, Kaliningrad Stadium is scheduled to host four first round group matches.
+During the World Cup, Kaliningrad Stadium hosted four first round group matches.